 Youth will be supplied with a record book and a few supplementary materials that will help get them started.
 Youth will be responsible for managing a colony of bees and recording their efforts in their record book.
 Record books have been specifically designed for each age division.
 At the end of the project, youth will submit their record book for judging at the county level.
 County-winning record books in the Junior and Senior age divisions will advance to the regional- and state-level for judging.

-No, youth do not have to own the bees, hive/equipment, or land the bees are managed on to participate in this project.
-Youth simply need to be responsible for managing a colony of bees and recording their efforts (setting goals, making decisions, learning, etc.).
+No, youth do not have to own the bees, hive/equipment, or land the bees are managed on to participate in this project, but they will need access to those resources (not supplied by the project).
+Youth need to be responsible for managing a colony of bees and recording their efforts (setting goals, making decisions, learning, etc.).

 Youth need access to beekeeping equipment, a colony of bees to work with, and an experienced beekeeper to help them.
 While we do not have a formal structure or requirement for a mentor system, we strongly recommend for youth to work with someone who is knowledgeable about managing bees.
 This will help them "bee" successful and have more fun!!!
 Contact your local beekeepers association or County Extension Office if you need help making contacts.

 - What if we don't know anything about bees, can we still enroll in this project?

 YES!!!
 This project is designed to be a learning experience and provide flexible opportunities to engage in the active role of beekeeping and hive management.
 Based on the level of interest after registration closes, we will offer a kick-off tutorial and hive-building workshop!
 Your local beekeeping association and County Extension Office should serve as a good resource for you.